 Whether you’re a business development manager or an area development manager, at the start of your leadership career or with experience of taking teams forward, I believe it’s crucial to develop your professional skills.

 At Roffey Park it’s our ambition to support everyone to be the best leader they can with our specialist courses.
-Based close to London in the UK, we cover most aspects, from essential management skills through supporting middle managers with strategy to the senior leadership development programme.
+Based close to London in the UK, we cover most aspects, from essential management skills through supporting middle managers with strategy to the developing senior leaders.

 The 7 essential objectives of management development: what are they?